By Mansour Baker, SHRM-CP

 16 January 2018

 A company exists in a business environment made up of customers and clients, their end users, competitors, government regulations, and other conditions in which they do business.
-Everything in HR is about meeting the needs of a company customers better than the competition.
+Everything in human resource (HR) is about meeting the needs of a company customers better than the competition.

 In the context of a business environment, a company has its own Vision, Strategy, Priorities and Goals that allow it to win in the business environment.
 The effectiveness of these is measured simply by the ability to have customers buy their products or services, and not their competitors.
 Everything HR does must focus on assisting the organization implement its business strategy.